OpenCollarTeam/opencollarteam.github.io/docs/Animations.md

 Check this to force an erect posture.
 Note that the posture lock might interfere with other animations.

-## Antislide

-Check this box and set a pose to allow the sub to walk while a collar pose is active.  **This function is not necessary if using the OpenCollar Sub AO, and may conflict with it if both are active**.

-To add your own walk to AntiSlide:  Choose a higher priority (such as priority 4 or 5) modifiable walk animation.
-Rename it:
-> `~walk_[nameofwalk]` .

-Load your walk into the Animator prim of the collar.

 ## AO Menu / AO ON / AO OFF

 These buttons sync with the OpenCollar Sub AO.